RoRoche/AndroidModularSample/docs/android_app_modularity.md

 }
 ```

-All that remains for me to do, therefore, is to implement methods listening for user interaction:
+All that remains for me to do, therefore, is to implement methods listening to user interactions:

 ```java
 @OnClick(R.id.ActivityMain_Button_Refresh)